Your Questions. Our Answers.

 How is a CVC audit performed?

 A CVC audit is performed using a three-tier system of checks and balances.
 Publishers report printing, distribution, and circulation claims to CVC every quarter.
-An extensive review of a publication's support documents combined with on-site visits, field audits in individual markets, and phone surveys deliver accurate and dependable audit results.
+An extensive review of a publication's support documents deliver accurate and dependable audit results.
+See the audit requirements page and audit forms under the "Publishers" tab for more information.

 When do audits take place?